-Have you ever wondered how to start your emergency fund and why you need one?
-If you want to start a Debt Free Lifestyle, one of the first steps is your initial emergency fund of $1000.00.
+Have you ever wondered how to start a $1000 emergency fund and why you need one?
+If you want to start a Debt-Free Lifestyle, one of the first steps is your initial emergency fund of $1000.00.

 Don’t let this scare you off and give up before you ever start.
 Most couples are in debt and feel they have no extra money to create the emergency fund.

 Why You Should Start an $1000 Emergency Account

 First, let’s tackle the reason to have an emergency fund.
 One of the first things you will do when you decide to change your family tree is to create a budget and start changing your mindset about living debt-free.

 Once you have sat down and created your budget using the every dollar app, is to start saving for your $1000.00 emergency fund.
 This should be done within the first month.
 You can do this by selling things in your house, which is the easiest way.
 Almost every household has things that you can eliminate and raise $1000.00.

 Remember, to get out of debt you will have to make a change in your behavior, mindset, and lifestyle.
 These are called baby steps and the first step is a quick one.
 Do whatever it takes to get step one done in one month.

 You will need this emergency fund in order to stop using credit cards.
 Most people use credit when they have a household emergency that they don’t have the cash for.